-To suspend a VEN, choose Workloads and VENs > VENs from the PCE web console menu.
-Select your VEN to open its details page and click Mark as Suspended.
+You can mark a workload as suspended by using the PCE web console.
+Choose Workloads and VENs > VENs from the PCE web console menu to suspend a VENn its details page and click Mark as Suspended.

 For more information about suspending and unsuspending VENs, see "VEN Suspension Using PCE Web Console" in VEN Administration Guide.